DragonaereMedia/DragonaereBot/README.md

 ## Dashboard

 I want to eventually add a dashboard, but that will take time.
 Currently everything will be able to be done without it, but preparation is being made for when I one day add a dashboard.
-You'll be able to see what servers you can add it too, change if commands are enabled or disabled, add or remove stream/upload notifications, plus more.
+You'll be able to see what servers you can add the bot too, change whether commands are enabled or disabled, add or remove stream/upload notifications, plus more.

 ## More